Posted in category: Miniature Plants.

 The blooms are itty bitty white flowers.
 They don’t look like much more than white tufts – not anything like a daisy, rose or other recognizable flower.

 I’ve only spotted three and they are hard to photograph.
 I finally broke one off to get this photo.
-It’s still not all that great but it should give you an idea of what they look like.
+It’s still not all that great but it should give you an idea of what watch chain flowers look like.

 My Fairy Garden Watch Chain Plant